-Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage
+Welcome to Friends of the New Forest Airfields Preserving our Aviation Heritage

-Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage
+Welcome to Friends of the New Forest Airfields Preserving our Aviation Heritage

 RAF Stoney Cross was one of the main concrete runway airfields which had many heavy aircraft and gliders operating from it during WW II.
 Little remains of this once busy airfield today but for a few areas of concrete that were former taxiways and the perimeter track..